Aragoorn/VeritasCourt/README.md

 - Hybrid AI + Human approach ready for future AI improvements

 ---
+Note: Finalization is strictly on-chain via cast_human_vote + finalize_claim.
+The backend (including any Prisma components) is only for optional UI/indexing and does not perform finalization.

 **Ready for production use and further roadmap development.**